BEST IN CLASS AFTERCARE

 It’s critical to keep your body and skin in optimal health starting from the very first session.
 These steps will help you to kickstart the healing process immediately after leaving the studio.

 We’re firing a high-intensity light into your skin so minor side effects are extremely common post tattoo removal.
 If you see any of the following side effects, don’t be alarmed.
+Please reach out to us and we'll be happy to answer questions and advise on the proper course of action.

 You can get tiny water blisters or big water blisters.
 It’s really common with laser tattoo removal.
 You can carefully lance any large ones with a sterile lancet, but they tend to go completely within a few days.